ANGEL BAT DAWID’S REQUIEM FOR JAZZ

 ANGEL BAT DAWID descended on Chicago's jazz and improvised music scene just a few years ago, but her prowess and charisma have quickly made her a nearly ubiquitous performer in Chicago's avant-garde.
 On any given night, you can find her adding aura to ensembles led by Ben LaMar Gay, Damon Locks, Jaimie Branch, or Matthew Lux, or even, as on one summer night in 2018, onstage doing a woodwind duo with Roscoe Mitchell.
 She also curates a series of monthly multidisciplinary concerts, called Mothership9, at Elastic Arts.

-Vincent Davis (percussion); Dr. Charles Joseph Smith (piano); Dr. Adam Zanolini (flute); Xristian Espinoza (tenor saxophone); Isaiah Collier (soprano saxophone); Jayden Berkman (alto saxophone); Sam Trump (trumpet); Julian Otis (tenor); Phillip Armstrong (baritone); Aquarius Ester (dance); Viktor Le Givens (dance); Norman W. Long (electronics); Jonathan Woods (visuals); J’niya Blunt (violin); Jeremiah Hunt (bass); Tramaine Parker (soprano); Monique Golding (alto)
+Vincent Davis (percussion); Dr. Charles Joseph Smith (piano); Dr. Adam Zanolini (flute); Xristian Espinoza (tenor saxophone); Isaiah Collier (soprano saxophone); Fred Jackson Jr. (alto saxophone); Jayden Berkman (tenor saxophone); Sam Trump (trumpet); Julian Otis (tenor); Phillip Armstrong (baritone); Aquarius Ester (dance); Viktor Le Givens (dance); Norman W. Long (electronics); Jonathan Woods (visuals); J’niya Blunt (violin); Jeremiah Hunt (bass); Tramaine Parker (soprano); Monique Golding (alto); Hannah Washington (clarinet); Michelle Manson (viola)